taplytics/taplytics-ios-sdk/EXPERIMENTS.md

 1. Variable name (String)
 2. Default Value

-The type of the variable is defined by the type of the Default Value, and can be a `NSString`, `NSNumber` or a `Boolean` casted to a `NSNumber`.
+The type of the variable is defined by the type of the Default Value and can be a JSON serializable `NSDictionary`, `NSString`, `NSNumber` or a `Boolean` casted to a `NSNumber`.

 For example, using a variable of type `String`, using its value to get the value of the variable:
 ```objc